 Despite this dictionary definition, there is no standard definition for the term root cause.
 Why?
-Because if asked, most people have a definition.
-But if you ask ten different people, you get ten different definitions!
+Because if asked, most people have a definition, but if you ask ten different people, you get ten different definitions!

 Therefore, a basic problem faced by people performing root cause analysis is that…

 People don’t even agree on the definition of what is a “root cause.”

 David Busch and I weren’t the first to define a “root cause.”
 We started developing our definition in 1985.
 Our first definition is shown below…